 On July 1, 2019, we completed the sale of the semiconductor cryogenics business which we include as a discontinued operation.
-We incurred revenue from discontinued operations of \$109.5 million for fiscal year 2019 and \$427.9 million of net income for fiscal year 2019, which includes the net gain on sale of the business of \$408.6 million.
-We incurred revenue and net income related to the semiconductor cryogenics business of \$196.1 million and \$48.7 million, respectively for fiscal year 2018.
-The net income is also inclusive of income from the UCI joint venture in 2019 and 2018.
+We recorded \$0.2 million of net loss from discontinued operations for fiscal year 2020.
+We recorded revenue of \$109.5 million and \$427.9 million of net income from discontinued operations for fiscal year 2019, which includes the net gain on sale of the business of \$408.6 million.
+The net income is also inclusive of income from the ULVAC Cryogenics, Inc. joint venture in 2019.
 The income from discontinued operations only includes direct operating expenses incurred that (1) are clearly identifiable as costs being disposed of upon completion of the sale and (2) will not be continued by the Company on an ongoing basis.
-Indirect expenses which supported the Cryogenics business, and which will remain as part of the continuing operations, are not reflected in income from discontinued operations.
+Indirect expenses which supported the semiconductor cryogenics business, and which remained as part of the continuing operations, are not reflected in income from discontinued operations.